USA eSIM Guide for International Travellers: Plans and Setup

 National parks note

-Yellowstone, the Grand Canyon, Death Valley, and many other national parks have very limited cell coverage inside park boundaries.
+Mobile coverage in national parks is very limited inside park boundaries.
 Download offline maps (Google Maps, All Trails) before you enter.
 Rangers and visitor centres are your best resource once inside.

 | Trip type | Recommended data |